Elardo-6969/camia_ElardoMatunog/README.md

 ## Project Title: Easy Expense Tracker for scholars

 ## Project Description:
-This is a paired project about a budget and fund checker for a grade in Computer Science II
+This is a paired project about a budget and fund checker for a grade in Computer Science II.

 ## Features:
 - Fund management